Gloria Dei Presbyterian Church

 What is the situation:

 The Session of Gloria Dei Presbyterian is convinced that God has a purpose for this congregation in this place.
 Our financial situation and worship participation make this difficult to continue in the way we have in the past.
-The Session has explored a number of options including shared pastor with another congregation, part time minister with a secular job, etc. There are no plans nor intentions to close our doors.
+The Session has explored a number of options including a shared pastorate with another congregation, part time minister with a secular job, etc. There are no plans nor intentions to close our doors.

 You may have heard: